ministryofjustice/moj-frontend/docs/components/sortable-table/index.md

 Use the sortable table component to let users sort columns in ascending or descending order.

 Use this component when sorting is needed to help find data within a large table of data.
-This might be useful in combination with the [filter](/patterns/filter-a-list/) pattern.
+This might be useful to combine with the [filter pattern](/patterns/filter-a-list/).

 ## How to use